19. Women and World War II

 Women led many clerical tasks, rigged parachutes, and maintained aircraft and military vehicles.
 The symbol of the WACs was Pallas Athena, the ancient goddess of industries of peace and arts of war.
 She was also the goddess of storms and battle.

-Shortly after WACs got rolling, the Navy began recruiting women into their own brace–the WAVES.
+Shortly after WACs was established, the Navy began recruiting women into their own brace–the WAVES.

-Marine Corps and Coast Guard had a Women’s Reserve, and the budding civilian airforce added a branch of Women Airforce Service Pilots (or WASPS) in 1947.
+The Marine Corps and Coast Guard had a Women’s Reserve, and the budding civilian air force added a branch of Women Airforce Service Pilots (or WASPS) in 1947.
 They flew B-26 and B-29 planes on pre-combat flights.

 Women led many clerical tasks, rigged parachutes, and maintained aircraft and military vehicles.
 The symbol of the WACs was Pallas Athena, the ancient goddess of industries of peace and arts of war.
 She was also the goddess of storms and battle.

-Shortly after WACs got rolling, the Navy began recruiting women into their own brace–the WAVES.
+Shortly after WACs was established, the Navy began recruiting women into their own brace–the WAVES.

-Marine Corps and Coast Guard had a Women’s Reserve, and the budding civilian airforce added a branch of Women Airforce Service Pilots (or WASPS) in 1947.
+The Marine Corps and Coast Guard had a Women’s Reserve, and the budding civilian air force added a branch of Women Airforce Service Pilots (or WASPS) in 1947.
 They flew B-26 and B-29 planes on pre-combat flights.

 Some women possessed exceptional skills that were, frankly, exploited for the war effort.
 Virginia Hall was an American woman who lost her leg to gangrene in a hunting accident.
 She was fluent in French, having studied abroad and determined to be of service…but she was relegated to a desk.
 Defiantly, she volunteered to drive ambulances for the French army on the front line during the Nazi invasion of 1940.
 When France fell, she offered her services to the British in London.
 While the Allies were not keen on employing women, months of trying to infiltrate the Nazis with spies had failed.
 Ironically, Prime Minister Winston Churchill branded his emerging spy network as “ungentlemanly” warfare.
-Very ironic, Churchill–because it was women who were staffing the “ungentlemanly” warfare.
 Hall was recruited by Vera Atkins, a British intelligence officer keen on getting women into France.
-She knew since France fell, the countryside was mostly female, so a male spy would stick out!
+She knew since France fell, the countryside was mostly female, so a male spy would stick out.

 Hall was dropped into France to operate a radio and pass messages back to the Allies.
-She helped the British land planes and supply the French resistance in preparation for D-Day.
-When American boys landed… there would be an armed and ready French population waiting to help.
+She helped the British land planes and supplied the French resistance in preparation for D-Day.
+When American boys landed, there would be an armed and ready French population waiting to help.
 Hall emerged as a dauntless guerrilla leader.
 She blew up bridges and attacked German convoys.

 She was rewarded by becoming the only civilian woman of the war to be decorated with the Distinguished Service Cross for “extraordinary heroism.”
 CIA officers continue–to this day–to use her techniques developed in France.

 Some women possessed exceptional skills that were, frankly, exploited for the war effort.
 Virginia Hall was an American woman who lost her leg to gangrene in a hunting accident.
 She was fluent in French, having studied abroad and determined to be of service…but she was relegated to a desk.
 Defiantly, she volunteered to drive ambulances for the French army on the front line during the Nazi invasion of 1940.
 When France fell, she offered her services to the British in London.
 While the Allies were not keen on employing women, months of trying to infiltrate the Nazis with spies had failed.
 Ironically, Prime Minister Winston Churchill branded his emerging spy network as “ungentlemanly” warfare.
-Very ironic, Churchill–because it was women who were staffing the “ungentlemanly” warfare.
 Hall was recruited by Vera Atkins, a British intelligence officer keen on getting women into France.
-She knew since France fell, the countryside was mostly female, so a male spy would stick out!
+She knew since France fell, the countryside was mostly female, so a male spy would stick out.

 Hall was dropped into France to operate a radio and pass messages back to the Allies.
-She helped the British land planes and supply the French resistance in preparation for D-Day.
-When American boys landed… there would be an armed and ready French population waiting to help.
+She helped the British land planes and supplied the French resistance in preparation for D-Day.
+When American boys landed, there would be an armed and ready French population waiting to help.
 Hall emerged as a dauntless guerrilla leader.
 She blew up bridges and attacked German convoys.

 She was rewarded by becoming the only civilian woman of the war to be decorated with the Distinguished Service Cross for “extraordinary heroism.”
 CIA officers continue–to this day–to use her techniques developed in France.